PhungXuanAnh/Clue_Insights_task/README.md

 This API implements the following optimization strategies:

-1. Custom SQL for performance-critical operations
+1. **Custom SQL for performance-critical operations:**
+   - Raw SQL queries in v2 API endpoints for direct database access
+   - Optimized JOIN operations with careful index utilization
+   - Single-query data retrieval reducing round trips to the database

-2. Strategic indexing for common query patterns
+2. **Strategic indexing for common query patterns**
-3. Optimized JOIN operations to minimize database load
-4. Efficient pagination for list operations
+3. **Efficient pagination implemented at the database level**
+4. **JSON serialization optimizations for Decimal and DateTime types**

+For examples of these optimizations, see:
+- `app/utils/sql_optimizations.py` - Raw SQL implementations
+- `app/api/v2/` - Optimized API endpoints using raw SQL

 See the API documentation for detailed explanations of specific optimizations.